T-vK/Guitarix-Looper/Readme.md

 # Guitarix Looper

 ## Work in progress
 There are some bugs.
-Timing is not perfect and you have to manually press the play button for each tape twice in order to reset the "seekbar" properly (it might just be a visual bug though).
+Timing is not perfect and you might have to manually press the play button for each tape twice in order to reset the "seekbar" properly (it might just be a visual bug though).

 ## Credits